shevious/edx-documentation/en_us/xblock/source/customize/custom-python.rst

 Add Comments
 ********************

-As a best practice and because XBlocks can be shared, you must add comments to the ``myxblock.py`` file.
+As a best practice and because XBlocks can be shared, you should add comments to the ``myxblock.py`` file.
 Replace the "TO DO" indicators with a description of what the XBlock does and any details future developers or users would want to know.

 ********************
 Add XBlock Fields
 ********************

+You determine the data your XBlock stores through :ref:`fields <XBlock Fields>`.
+Fields store user and XBlock state as JSON data.

 To customize your ``myxblock.py`` file so that it has the same functionality as the ``thumbs.py`` file, you need to add three fields to the XBlock, each with the right :ref:`scope <Field Scope>`.

 * ``upvotes``, to store the number of times users up-vote the XBlock.
-The value applies to the XBlock and all users.
+The value applies to the XBlock and all users collectively.

 * ``downvotes``, to store the number of times users down-vote the XBlock.
-The value applies to the XBlock and all users.
+The value applies to the XBlock and all users collectively.

 * ``voted``, to record whether or not the user has voted.
-The value applies to the XBlock and each user.
+The value applies to the XBlock and each user individually.

 Review the :ref:`XBlock Fields` section, then add the required fields to ``myxblock.py``.
 You can remove the ``count`` field, which was defined